hpc-io/pdc/README.md

 echo 'export PATH=$LIBFABRIC_DIR/include:$LIBFABRIC_DIR/lib:$PATH' >> $WORK_SPACE/pdc_env.sh
 ```

-Note: On NERSC supercomputers, e.g. Cori and Perlmutter, we should add `--disable-efa --disable-sockets` to the `./configure` command during the compilation on login nodes.
+Note: On Perlmutter@NERSC, `--disable-efa --disable-sockets` should be added to the `./configure` command during the compilation on login nodes.

 ### Compile and Install `mercury`